fjohan/ProcuMosPP/README.md

   --out_csv example_data/seg_006_windows_pred.csv
 ```

+See "6.5 Caveat: Fixed-Interval Inference and Silence" before using this mode on long recordings.

 Tip (Praat workflow):

 - Open the original `.wav`, the produced `*_prom.Sound`, and the produced `*_pred.TextGrid` in Praat.